tytydraco/yessleep/out/Im_blind_and_operate_an_elevator_for_a_living_My_passengers_keep_disappearing.md

 Last year, when my ten year prison "stint" was finally up, and I re-entered society, I encountered some... obstacles.

-Obstacles like..
+Obstacles like...
 Lack of upward mobility.
 Prejudices and stigmas.
 Wages and earnings lower than the general population.
 Undesirable and oftentimes dangerous jobs.
 And lack of protection from wrongful termination.

 Not to mention, an already tough job market, and the fact that my parole required that I maintain steady employment, or face re-incarceration.